 A Place of Our Own

-Each summer, affluent African Americans return to an upper middle class resort community that has historically provided an oasis for black professionals.
+Each summer, affluent and successful African Americans like filmmaker Stanley Nelson return to Oak Bluffs, Martha's Vineyard, an upper middle class resort community that has historically provided an oasis for black professionals.

 Film Signature Image